 and an incredible book which collects together his photographs of The Beatles.

-Benson raised to fame after being assigned to travel with The Beatles
+Benson rose to fame after being assigned to travel with The Beatles

 on a journey to France and their first trip to America in 1964.
 In signature black and white photography, Benson took one of the most iconic shots